 All NV Champagne must spend a legal minimum of 15 months on the lees before release, but this wine gets 36 months for more aroma and flavour development.
 Add a moderate balancing dosage of 8 g/l of sugar at disgorging for a dry Brut style.
 For those like a bone-dry and more “naked” style, Philipponnat also offers a Non-Dosé extra-brut version, which shows off an underlying chalky minerality.

 All this care produces an architecturally structured wine with a rounded flavour.

 In the glass, it’s limpid and golden.
 There’s also a persistent mousse and lively bubble streams.
 On the nose, there are aromas of citrus and red fruits and notes of yeasty, fresh bread and biscuit with a fleeting hint of honey, which makes it well worth pausing to enjoy before taking that first sip.

 The palate is smooth yet bold; those biscuit and bread notes appear again, underpinning red fruit, apple and a hint of lime before giving way to a long finish dominated by grilled notes.

-The muscularity of this Champagne is typical of Pinot Noir but offering a relaxed richness rather than any aggression.
+This Champagne’s muscularity is typical of Pinot Noir but offers a relaxed richness rather than any aggression.
 Ready to drink, there’s no doubting this non-vintage Champagne will hold for several years.
-The Non-Dosé will age for longer than the Brut, but drink both of these young, while fresh and lively.
+The Non-Dosé will age for longer than the Brut, but drink both young while fresh and lively.

 While Royale Réserve Brut will make an excellent apéritif, it’s good with fish, crab, and white meats.
 Meanwhile, Non-Dosé will suit lovers of sashimi and sushi.

 Do I have a preference between the Brut and Non-Dosé?
 I prefer whichever one is in my glass!
-Both are brilliant wines, so buy both!
+However, both are brilliant wines, so buy both!